Aleksefo/react-native-webp-format/README.md

 iOS uses [SDWebImage](https://github.com/SDWebImage/SDWebImage) implementation and Android utilizes [Fresco](https://github.com/facebook/fresco) to boost the gained performance even more.

-[Here's a detailed article](https://medium.com/@aleksefo/reduce-react-native-application-size-with-webp-image-format-41bdd767a7ac) with extra details and information on what is the best way to convert your regular images to WebP.
+[Here's a detailed article](https://medium.com/@aleksefo/reduce-react-native-application-size-with-webp-image-format-41bdd767a7ac) with extra information on what is the best way to convert your regular images to WebP.

 ## Prerequisites:
-- React Native version `0.61` or higher (last tested on `0.71.6`).
+- React Native version `0.61` or higher (last tested on `0.78.0`).
 Older versions might work too, but that's not guaranteed.

 ## Installation
 ```
 yarn add react-native-webp-format
+npm i react-native-webp-format
 ```
 #### iOS
 ```